-GPM = S

-$$\times$$

-A \div 231, in which:

-S is the required speed, inches per minute A is piston area, square inches
+GPM = S x A ÷ 231, in which: S is the required speed, inches per minute A is piston area, square inches

-No extra allowance need be made for loss of flow through the system because no oil will be lost from the system regardless of power and pressure losses.
+No extra allowance needs to be made for loss of flow through the system because no oil will be lost from the system regardless of power and pressure losses.

-Select a pump which is capable of operating at 2,460 PSI and which produces no more flow than actually required for the specified cylinder speed.
-Oversizing the pump for flow and forcing a part of the flow across a relief valve by the speed control valve will add to the system HP input requirements as well as creating unwanted heat in the oil.
-Please refer to these other design data sheet issues for additional information affecting the selection of components.
+Select a pump that is capable of operating at 2460 PSI and produces no more flow than actually required for the specified cylinder speed.
+Oversizing the pump for flow and forcing a part of the flow across a relief valve by the speed control valve will add to the system HP input requirements and creating unwanted heat in the oil.

+Please refer to these other data sheet issues for additional information affecting the selection of components.
-Design Data Sheets 1 and 46 for heat exchanger information.

-Design Data Sheets 4 for acceleration of a massive load.

-Design Data Sheet 29 for life expectancy of a piston pump.
+Issues 1 and 46 for heat exchanger information.Issue 4 for acceleration of a massive load.Issue 29 for life expectancy of a piston pump.

-Design Data Sheets 56 and 57 for recommended plumbing sizes.
+Issues 56 and 57 for recommended plumbing sizes.